 Language policy project at KI

-In the autumn of 2022, the University Director appointed a a project to develop a language policy at KI.
-A proposal will be presented after the summer in 2023.
+In the autumn of 2022, the University Director appointed a project to develop a language policy at KI.
+A proposal will be presented in the fall 2023.

 Why is a language policy needed?

 According to the Language Act, Swedish authorities must use cultivated, simple and comprehensible language.
 The Swedish language is the language of Governement agencies, and they have a special responsibility for ensuring that Swedish terminology in their various areas of expertise is accessible, and that it is used and developed.
 At the same time, it should be taken into account that KI is a multicultural workplace and has a large number of employees and students who use English, and other languages, in everyday speech and writing.